Andrew Vaughn Player Props: White Sox vs. Phillies

 Andrew Vaughn Player Prop Bets: White Sox vs. Phillies - April 18

-The Chicago White Sox, including Andrew Vaughn (batting .278 in his past 10 games, with three doubles, eight walks and five RBI), take on starting pitcher Bailey Falter and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (hitting .278 in his past 10 games, with three doubles, eight walks and five RBI), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 4:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Phillies